aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

 * *Fast source/publisher, slow sink/consumer* is a case where we really need a back-pressure mechanism.
 Since the consumer is unable to deal with the rate of messages sent from the producer.

-So the back-pressure is basically a mechanism where downstream components inform upstream components about the amout of messages that can be received and buffered.
+So the back-pressure is basically a mechanism where downstream components inform upstream components about the number of messages that can be received and buffered.

 Akka Streams already has a back-pressure mechanism implemented and the user of the library doesn't have to write any explicit back-pressure handling code since it's built-in into Akka Streams operators.
 Anyhow,  Akka provides *buffer* method with overflow strategies, if you need it.